piccassol/aurora.rift/README.md

 # aurorarift
-use ai to find your Northen Light †
+use ai to find your creative Northen Light †